 The solution?
 Have an HVAC professional clean your system every year!
 Annual maintenance ultimately pays for itself because you won’t have to deal with the inconvenience or discomfort of a non-functioning furnace.
 In the case of premature equipment failure, maintenance also helps you avoid replacing expensive parts.

-Furnace manufacturers actually have specs for how much gas their equipment should burn.
-Basically, you've got to calibrate the equipment during installation to make sure it works properly.
-Otherwise, it might stop working at a really inconvenient time.
+Furnace manufacturers have specs for how much gas their equipment should burn.
+You’ve got to calibrate the equipment during installation to make sure it works properly.
+Otherwise, it might stop working at an inconvenient time.

 Like when it’s less than 20 degrees outside.
 And icy.
 And the wind is howling.